evanwmart/uni-ECE369A-lab/README.md

 - **Do Not Copy** this project into your own submissions (you'll probably get caught).
 - **Use It Responsibly:** Feel free to explore the concepts, analyze the designs, or learn from the structure—then apply these insights to your own unique solutions.

 Sharing this code is meant to help you understand computer architecture and project structure, **not** to replace your own effort or violate academic policies.
 Our competition design was really good (would've came first by a longshot if we hadn't forgotten to print results to the seven segment display), but it could've been even better.
-It's your job to make it better :) Good luck.
+It's your job to make one even better :) Good luck.